AndrewUshakov000/RxRestaurants/README.md

 # RxRestaurants
-This app was created to practive RxSwift and the coordinator patter.
+This app was created to practice RxSwift and the coordinator patter.